0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 6.1.a : HDL Code

-Here is what I am basing my signals on (from Harris' *DDCA Risc-V edition* Book):
+Here is what I am basing my signals on (from Harris' *DDCA Risc-V edition* Book) :

 ![Enhancements to decoder for J-Type](./J_decoder.png)

+> You can find the full list of definitive signals in [the HOLY CORE spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing)

 ```sv
 // control.sv